Taiba N'Diaye Wind Power Station: Development

 The power station is owned and operated by Lekela, a British renewable energy development company, focusing on Africa.
 The power generated is sold to Senegal National Electricity Company (Senelec), for integration in the national electricity grid.
 Senelec will purchase the power for 20 years from plant commissioning, according to the power purchase agreement (PPA) for the Taiba N’Diaye wind power project, signed in 2013.
 Upon completion, the 158.7 megawatts generated, increased Senegal's generation capacity by 15 percent.

 The electricity generated by each turbine is transmitted through underground cables at 33kV, to the existing Tobene substation located 700 m, from the closest turbine of the wind farm.
 At the substation, the electricity is stepped-up to 225kV.
 There is no need for a high voltage transmission line.
 The Tobene substation acts as the project substation as well as the grid connection point.

 The estimated 400GWh generated annually at this power station supplies an estimated 2 million customers and mitigates an estimated 300,000 tonnes of carbon dioxide emissions annually.

 Construction

 In 2018, Vestas, a Danish wind turbine manufacturer, installer and servicer, was awarded the engineering, procurement, and construction (EPC) contract for the 46 turbines of this power station.
 The contract included supply, transportation and installation of the wind turbines.
 In addition, it included operations and maintenance for 20 years.
-The contract for the environmental and social impact assessment (ESIA) of the Taiba N’Diaye wind power project, was awarded to Ramboll.
+The contract for the environmental and social impact assessment (ESIA) of the Taiba N’Diaye wind power project, was awarded to Rambøll.

-Construction, which was ongoing as of January 2020, is in three phases:
+Construction, which was ongoing as of January 2020, was in three phases: